lstrzebinczyk/Zemanta/README.md

 # Zemanta

 This is a ruby client to awesome Zemanta app.
-At this point it only supports suggest_markup method and is tested on ruby 1.9.3.

 ## Installation